tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 [[OPEN ISSUE: Should we remove this?
 I am reluctant to create a situation where one needs to read 8446 to process this document.]]

+[[OPEN ISSUE: Add some text to rename the extended_master_secret entry in the extensions registry to extended_main_secret, after the above is resolved.]]

 This document uses several registries that were originally created in
 {{RFC4346}} and updated in {{?RFC8447}}.
 IANA has updated these to reference this document.